A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: A case study

 \section{A case study}

-Examining Everolimus in a Study of Tuberous Sclerosis Complex (EXIST-3) evaluated two dosing regimens of adjunctive everolimus compared with placebo for treatment-resistant focal-onset seizures in tuberous sclerosis complex \citep{fre2016}.
-In this phase 3, randomised, double-blinded, placebo-controlled study, $366$ eligible patients were equally and randomly assigned (1:1:1) to receive placebo, 3-7 ng/mL everolimus (low exposure) and 9-15 ng/mL (high exposure) everolimus with block randomization (block size of six).
+Examining Everolimus in a Study of Tuberous Sclerosis Complex (EXIST-3) evaluated two dosing regimens of adjunctive everolimus compared with placebo for treatment-resistant focal-onset seizures in tuberous sclerosis complex. \citep{fre2016} In this phase 3, randomised, double-blinded, placebo-controlled study, eligible patients were equally and randomly assigned (1:1:1) to receive placebo, 3-7 ng/mL everolimus (low exposure) and 9-15 ng/mL (high exposure) everolimus with block randomization (block size of six).
 The primary endpoint was the proportion of patients achieving at least $50\%$ reduction in seizure frequency during a 12-week maintenance period, and therefore a larger proportion corresponds to a better outcome.
 A Bonferroni procedure was used to ensure an one-sided FWER at $2.5\%$.

-In the absence of previous dose-finding studies in this indication, the pre-planned sample size of $345$ patients ($115$ per group) was determined to provide at least $90\%$ power to detect a difference in response rate from $15\%$ on placebo to $35\%$ in each of the two everolimus treatment groups based on a literature review \citep{fre2016}.
-With limited prior knowledge to distinguish the efficacy of two treatment groups, equal randomization is a reasonable choice for this type of non-adaptive confirmatory trial.
+In the absence of previous dose-finding studies in this indication, the sample size of this phase 3 trial was determined to provide at least $90\%$ power to detect a difference in response rate from $15\%$ on placebo to $35\%$ in each of the two everolimus treatment groups based on literature review. \citep{fre2016} With limited prior knowledge to distinguish the efficacy of two treatment groups, equal randomization is a reasonable choice for this type of non-adaptive confirmatory trial.
 After completing this study, the results revealed that the response rate was $15.1\%$ with placebo compared with $28.2\%$ ($p=0.0077$) for low exposure everolimus and $40.0\%$ ($p<0.0001$) for high-exposure by using Cochran-Mantel-Haenszel Chi-square tests stratified by four age subgroups.
-More subjects could have been recruited to the high-exposure group due to a better efficacy profile and ethical reasons.
-In the remaining of this section, we re-design this non-adaptive design with fixed randomization probabilities by our proposed RABR to assign more subjects to the better performing treatment group.
+More subjects could have been recruited to the high-exposure group due to a better efficacy profile and the fact that two doses have similar safety profiles. \citep{fre2016} In the remainder of this section, we re-design this non-adaptive design by our proposed RABR to assign more subjects to the better performing treatment group, and to reach the target sample size.